Un57a6L3/uni-python/practice4/README.md

 ## Task 8 (Sierra AGI-graphics)

 > Background graphics in old Sierra games was represented as a sequence of commands.
 > The result looked similar to vector graphics.
-The original [King's Quest](kings-quest)
+The original [King's Quest][kings-quest]
 > game had a 160x200px resolution, but you can try redrawing them in high resolution.
 > There is a code template given.
 > 1. Implement command parsing from graphic files in `data/PIC.*`.